Non-Hermitian quantum geometric tensor and nonlinear electrical response: Introduction

-The QGT consists of two key components: its imaginary part, known as the Berry curvature \cite{berry1984quantal}, and its real part, the Fubini-Study quantum metric (QM) \cite{fubini1904sulle,study1905kurzeste}.
-The Berry curvature is central to various physical phenomena, including the quantum anomalous Hall effect \cite{liu2016quantum,chang2023colloquium}, topological insulators and superconductors \cite{hasan2010colloquium,qi2011topological}, Weyl and Dirac semimetals \cite{young2012dirac,hosur2013recent,young2015dirac,yan2017topological}, orbital magnetization \cite{thonhauser2005orbital,resta2010electrical,xiao2010berry}, and the converse vortical effect \cite{chen2024chiral}.
-Meanwhile, the QM serves as the unique Riemannian metric in projective Hilbert space that remains invariant under unitary transformations.
-In Hermitian systems, the semipositive \cite{provost1980riemannian} nature of the QGT imposes constraints on the trace and determinant of its real and imaginary parts, leading to important physical inequalities \cite{roy2014band,rossi2021quantum}.
+Higher-order responses play a crucial role in condensed matter physics, as they often reveal connections to emerging physical concepts.
+One prominent example is the quantum geometric tensor (QGT), which characterizes the geometric structure of quantum states in projective Hilbert space~\cite{provost1980riemannian,kolodrubetz2017geometry,rossi2021quantum} and influences a system's nonlinear response to external driving fields.
+The QGT consists of two key components: its antisymmetric part, known as the Berry curvature~\cite{berry1984quantal}, and its symmetric part, the Fubini-Study quantum metric (QM)~\cite{fubini1904sulle,study1905kurzeste}.
+In non-Hermitian systems, both the Berry curvature and the QM can be complex-valued.
+These geometric quantities underpin a vast array of phenomena, with the Berry curvature central to effects such as the quantum anomalous Hall effect~\cite{liu2016quantum,chang2023colloquium}, topological insulators and superconductors~\cite{hasan2010colloquium,qi2011topological}, Weyl and Dirac semimetals~\cite{young2012dirac,hosur2013recent,young2015dirac,yan2017topological}, orbital magnetization~\cite{thonhauser2005orbital,resta2010electrical,xiao2010berry}, and the converse vortical effect~\cite{chen2024chiral}. {The quantum metric, in contrast, captures the distance between neighboring quantum states in Hilbert space.
+A nonzero quantum metric implies that quantum states change nontrivially as parameters vary; the larger the metric, the more distinguishable the states become for a fixed parameter shift.} In Hermitian systems, the semipositive definite nature of the QGT~\cite{provost1980riemannian} imposes constraints on the trace and determinant of its real and imaginary parts, leading to important physical inequalities~\cite{roy2014band,rossi2021quantum}.